Beginners Guide To Flying RC Airplanes ebook

 The Spin:

 The spin is a favourite rc airplane aerobatic maneuver and spins can go very well or disastrously wrong, depending on how much altitude you leave yourself to recover!
-During a spin, the airplane flies vertically downwards while rotating about it's longitudinal axis (ie about its fuselage).
-Ailerons are needed for a smooth spin, trying to spin your airplane with rudder only will more than likely result in nothing more than a wishy-washy 'spiral dive'.

 Spin rc airplane aerobatic maneuver

-How to do it: Enter the maneuver into wind, flying straight and level but at a slow speed and with plenty of altitude (point 'A' in the picture above).
-Slow your airplane further by reducing throttle completely and applying up elevator - not too much, but just enough to initiate a full stall.
-The timing here is quite critical, you need to apply full rudder and full aileron (both in the same direction) just as the airplane stalls, point 'B' in the picture.
+How to fly it: Enter the maneuver in to wind, flying straight and level but at a slow speed and with plenty of altitude (point 'A' in the picture above).
+Slow your airplane further by reducing throttle completely and applying up elevator - not too much, but just enough to initiate a stall.
+Use ailerons to keep the wings level at this point.

 If you've got it right, the airplane will continue its stall while entering a spin.
 Keep both rudder and aileron fully deflected for as long as you want to hold the spin.
 Recovery is simply a case of returning rudder and aileron to neutral while applying up elevator and throttle to pull the airplane out of the dive (point 'C').